Headshot by Christian Lloyd

 Bio

 Keith Barker is a member of the Métis Nation of Ontario.
-He is a playwright, actor, and director from Northwestern Ontario, and the current Artistic Director at Native Earth Performing Arts in Toronto.
-Winner of the Dora Mavor Moore Award and the Playwrights Guild’s Carol Bolt Award for best new play, Keith was also a finalist for the Governor General’s Award for English Drama in 2018 for his play, This Is How We Got Here.
+He is a playwright, actor, and director from Northwestern Ontario.
+Keith is the Director of the Foerster Bernstein New Play Development Program at the Stratford Festival, and the former Artistic Director at Native Earth Performing Arts in Toronto.
+He is the winner of the Dora Mavor Moore Award and the Playwrights Guild’s Carol Bolt Award for best new play.
+Keith was a finalist for the Governor General’s Award for English Drama in 2018 for his play, This Is How We Got Here.
 He received a Saskatchewan and Area Theatre Award for Excellence in Playwriting for his play, The Hours That Remain, as well as a Yukon Arts Award for Best Art for Social Change.
-His new short zoom play, in a little plastic bag, in a tiny little jar, on a mantel in the house will premiere as part of the Stratford Festival’s Viral Transmissions Series that will be found on the stratfest@home site in the coming months.
-His audio play, Every Minute of Every Day will premiere as part of Factory Theatre’s You Can’t Get There From Here podcast play series in March 2021.
+Keith was the recipient of the Arts and Letters Award in 2021.
+Keith is a participating playwright in Climate Change Theatre Action 2023 with his short play, Undertow.

 Awards & Nominations